 Dimensions: 93cm x 79cm x 81cm

 4. Duramaxx King Rex Dog Trailer

-The tiller is 70cm (2.3ft) quality with secure straps ensures that the cabin is put in place and does not behave like it’s got a mind of its own.
-It has a quick release system to take it off when you’ve arrived at the destination or at home.
+The tiller is 70cm (2.3ft) quality with secure straps to ensure that the cabin is put in place and does not behave like it’s got a mind of its own.
+It has a quick-release system to take it off when you’ve arrived at the destination or at home.